 Banned Thai opposition figure faces new criminal charges

-Thanathorn, heir to an auto-parts fortune, has vowed to continue fighting for democracy and work alongside his former colleagues.
-He could not immediately be reached for comment. ($1 = 31.4100 baht)
+Thanathorn, heir to an auto-parts fortune, has vowed to continue fighting for democracy. ($1 = 31.4100 baht)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)